dmitrycello/yaglpp/assets/DETAILS.md

 void glUniform3fv(GLint location, GLsizei count, const GLfloat *value); // Original API void Uniform::uniform(GLsizei count, _In_reads_(count) const glm::vec3* value); // glpp class member
 ```
-In addition glpp has an error checking procedure after every API call, which is not the case for Release build.
+In addition, glpp library has an error checking procedure after every API call, which is not the case for the Release build.
+Of corse, there are many gems whose purpose is to save programmer's time.
+Let's begin with basic.

+### Objects

 [&uarr; TOP](DETAILS.md#details)